MASQ-Project/ClusterTool/USAGE.md

 Once SubstratumNode is started, `start` waits for the node descriptor to appear in the logs before completing.
 This is particularly important for the `bootstrap` node, since all the other nodes will require its descriptor to start.

+### daisy

+_Implemented in `daisy.py`_

+`daisy` is an InputCommand that starts the specified number of initialized nodes in sequence, one after another.
+It begins with the bootstrap node and each new node will use the previous node descriptor for its `--neighbor` parameter.

 ### tail

 _Implemented in `instance.py`_